A 10 kiloton nuclear weapon can kill 1.3 million people. However a more awesome way to put it would be to say it can cause cause 1.3 megadeaths.

-There are approximately 15,000 nuclear weapons globally, according to the research, with the US and Russia accounting for nearly 90 percent of that total.
+There are 15,000 nuclear weapons in the world.
+The US and Russia accounting for nearly 90 percent of that total.

-So, theoretically 19,500 megadeaths (19.5 gigadeaths) could be produced by our current asenal.
-There are currently 7.53 billion people in the world.
+So, theoretically 19,500 megadeaths (or 19.5 gigadeaths) could be produced by our current asenal.
+There are 7.5 billion people in the world.
 Hence, it should be possible to kill everyone on the planet 2.6 times.

 As of 2017, the US has an estimated 4,018 nuclear weapons in either deployment or storage.
 So the US would be capable of killing 5.2 billion people.
 That leaves 2.3 billion people that we’d still need to kill.
 However, if we killed everyone in Russia first, we could steal their bombs and kill everyone on the planet 2.6 times.